HERA IPERSPETTRALE is a compact and rugged camera that enables an innovative approach to spectral imaging.

 Rating | ||||||

 Content | HERA IPERSPETTRALE is a compact and rugged camera that enables an innovative approach to spectral imaging.
 With its unique and patented technology based on time-domain Fourier Transform (FT) detection, HERA provides exceptional spatial-spectral resolution and superior sensitivity in low-light illumination conditions.
 HERA is based on a Fourier Transform (FT) approach: the data-cube is acquired in the time-domain, by step-scanning a compact ultra-stable interferometer in front of the bidimensional sensor.
 The software then automatically computes an FT at each and every pixel of the image, providing the final hyperspectral data-cube.
 As a result of an FT, the spectrum at each pixel is a continuous curve, so the number of bands is virtually unlimited, not defined by the hardware.
 As in any other FT techniques, the spectral resolution is not constant as a function of the wavelength.
 Also, the spectral resolution can be simply varied via software: at each measurement, you can decide whether to acquire a high spectral resolution-image, or - if not required - a faster and lower spectral resolution-image.
-Regardless of this choice, the exceptional light throughput is not affected, thanks to the FT approach. | Specim FX50 Specim FX50 is the only hyperspectral camera on the market covering the full mid-wave infrared (MWIR) spectral range of 2.7 - 5.3 ?m required, for example, in black plastics sorting.
-Specim FX50 is a high-speed, accurate, and efficient line-scan hyperspectral camera designed specifically for industrial environments. | HySpex VNIR-1800 The HySpex VNIR-1800 hyperspectral camera is developed for field, laboratory, and airborne applications.
-HySpex VNIR-1800 utilizes a cutting edge actively cooled and stabilized scientific CMOS detector.
-This makes VNIR-1800 the ideal camera for high-end data acquisitions where high radiometric accuracy is required.
-The dynamic range of 20 000 ensures outstanding SNR levels even in darker areas of an image of highly dynamic scenes.
-With a max frame rate of 260 fps, combined with aberration-corrected optics and high optical throughput (f/2.5), HySpex VNIR-1800 offers a unique combination of data quality, high speed, and sensitivity.
-A wide range of close-up lenses allows the use of the camera at working distances ranging from a few centimeters with a spatial resolution of 24 ?m to infinity e.g. airborne remote sensing. | Specim FX17 Specim FX17 hyperspectral camera operates in the near-infrared region and can literally see the invisible.
-It can reveal the targets? chemical composition, moisture, and foreign objects that are invisible to the human eye.
-Specim FX17 can, for example, detect different plastic types for recycling and measure the sugar level of fruits and vegetables and the moisture percentage of baked goods. | Pika IR+ 900 - 1700 nm High-Precision Infrared The Pika IR+ (formerly Pika NIR-640) is a high-performance hyperspectral camera that covers the Near-Infrared (NIR) spectral range.
-It has high spatial and spectral resolutions and is often used for infrared laboratory applications.
-The Pika IR+ can be used in our airborne, laboratory, and outdoor hyperspectral systems, as well as standalone or integrated into your system. | Pika IR 900 - 1700 nm High-Speed Infrared The Pika IR (formerly Pika NIR-320) is a high-speed, cost-effective hyperspectral camera that covers the Near-Infrared (NIR) spectral range.
-It is our most popular imager for machine vision applications.
-The Pika IR can be used in our airborne, laboratory, and outdoor hyperspectral systems, as well as standalone or integrated into your system. |
+Regardless of this choice, the exceptional light throughput is not affected, thanks to the FT approach. | Pika IR-L+ 925 - 1700 nm Lightweight, High-Precision Infrared The Pika IR-L+ imager is a high spatial and spectral resolution Near-Infrared (925-1,700 nm) imager in a lightweight, compact format.
+It is well suited for field research, yet compatible with all imaging platforms (airborne, benchtop, or outdoor).
+For a compact, lightweight Visible light spectral range option, please see the Pika L. For higher imaging speeds, please see the Pika IR-L. | Pika L 400 - 1000 nm Lightweight, Compact VNIR The Pika L is a lightweight, compact hyperspectral camera that covers the Visible + Near-Infrared (VNIR) spectral range.
+It is our most popular imager for remote sensing applications.
+The Pika L can be used in our airborne, laboratory, and outdoor hyperspectral systems, as well as standalone or integrated into your system. | HySpex SWIR-384 The HySpex SWIR-384 hyperspectral camera is developed for field, laboratory, and airborne applications.
+The state of the art MCT sensor with cooling down to 150K yields low background noise, high dynamic range, and exceptional SNR levels.
+With a max frame rate of 400 fps, combined with an aberration-corrected optical system with high optical throughput (f/2), the data quality, speed, and sensitivity is truly state of the art.
+A wide range of close-up lenses allows the use of the camera at working distances ranging from a few centimeters with a spatial resolution of 53 ?m to infinity e.g. airborne remote sensing. | HySpex VNIR-3000 N HySpex VNIR-3000 N is developed for field, laboratory, and airborne applications.
+HySpex VNIR-3000 N utilizes the same spectrograph as the other classical HySpex VNIR models.
+With a pixel size of 3.45?m, compared to 6.
+5?m for VNIR-1800, HySpex VNIR-3000 N will have less than 1.6 pixels per FWHM of the PSF spatially and less than 1.8 bands spectrally, ensuring that narrow band features will be resolved equally for all cameras.
+With 3000 spatial pixels, 300 bands and a noise floor of 2.4e-, HySpex VNIR-3000N will provide outstanding SNR levels in dark environments.
+The camera is offered with a USB connection, allowing camera operation from any computer and reducing the cost of supplementing equipment.
+To visualize that the camera has a wider PSF per pixel and band relative to our normal extremely sharp cameras, we have added an N for Nyquist to the model name. | Pika XC2 400 - 1000 nm High-Precision VNIR The Pika XC2 is a high-resolution hyperspectral camera that covers the Visible + Near-Infrared (VNIR) spectral range.
+The Pika XC2 has high spatial resolution, best in-class spectral resolution, and excellent imaging quality.
+Popular in VNIR laboratory applications.
+The Pika XC2 can be used in our laboratory, and outdoor, and airborne hyperspectral systems, as well as standalone or integrated into your system. |

 Leave a Reply